jexxa-projects/Jexxa/tutorials/TimeService/README.md

 *   Understand tutorial `HelloJexxa` because we explain only new aspects
 *   30 minutes
 *   JDK 11 (or higher) installed
-*   Maven 3.3 (or higher) installed
+*   Maven 3.6 (or higher) installed
 *   A running ActiveMQ instance (at least if you start the application with JMS)
-*   curl or jconsoel to trigger the application
+*   curl or jconsole to trigger the application

 ## 1. Implementing Application Core